manloloy/ECE205Course/Labs/Lab04/README.md

 # Lab 4
 The priority in Lab 4 is to work through the Lab04A.md (git).
 Please use the time with your TA to focus on getting started on this lab.

-Lab04B.md - Lab04D.md: These are If you have time, work on these labs.
+Lab04B.md - Lab04D.md: These can be used to explore some common OOP Design Patterns.
+These are If you have time, work on these labs.
 They can also be explored as homework outside of lab hours.